fbpx

 Television Journalism

-Television journalism offers three possible specialisations: multimedia journalism, camera and editing, or media production.
-The course also includes post-production and reportage photography.
-The school’s television station, dot TV, allows students to learn how to work with professional equipment and handle a variety of audiovisual formats.
-Working on real media projects enables students to produce television-quality programmes as early as their second year.
-They master the standards of major audiovisual productions in the Czech Republic, as the School of Journalism and Media Studies collaborates extensively with Nova, TV Prima, and TV Noe.
+Television journalism offers three areas of specialisation: multimedia journalism, camera and editing, and media production.
+The programme also includes modules in post-production and reportage photography.
+The college’s television station, dot TV, provides students with hands-on experience using professional equipment and working with a variety of audiovisual formats.
+By practicing in real media projects, students beginn producing broadcast-quality content as early as their second year.
+They master practical knowledge of the standards of major Czech audiovisual productions, thanks to the extended collaboration with partners as Nova, TV Prima, and TV Noe.

-Graduates of this specialisation find employment in editorial and presenting positions at TV stations, as cameramen and editors, sound engineers, or specialists in post-production or audiovisual production.
-They are also employed as reportage photographers, picture editors, production specialists, and more.
+Graduates of this specialisation find employment in editorial and presenter roles at television stations, as cameramen and editors, sound engineers, or specialists in post-production or audiovisual production.
+They are also employed as reportage photographers, picture editors, production coordinators, and more.

 Journalism students learn to write for print media as well as web portals and blogs.
 They master all the essential news and journalistic formats such as news reports, features, commentaries, profiles, and more, covering a variety of topics from culture and sports to lifestyle and travel journalism.
-They learn to work with sources of information, sorting and evaluating them.
-They are trained to write factually, vividly, and accurately.
-They also learn about journalistic ethics.
+They develop skills in working with sources of information, including sorting and evaluating them.
+Students are trained to write factually, vividly, and accurately, upholding the journalistic ethics.

-In addition, they gain skills in video production, photography, podcast production, and basic graphic work using professional software.
-Multifunctionality is a prerequisite for a successful career in journalism: therefore, they will also learn the principles of graphic design, working with photographs and illustrations, and developing a feel for the visual design of texts with regard to the target audience.
+Additionally, they gain skills in video production, photography, podcast production, and basic graphic work using professional software.
+Multifunctionality is a prerequisite for a successful career in journalism: therefore, students also learn the principles of graphic design, working with photographs and illustrations, and developing an eye for the visual design of texts tailored to their target audience.

-By the end of their studies, they will also take on the role of evaluators, learning how to write reviews of literary works, identify errors in literary texts, justify their opinions, and suggest improvements.
-They can then pursue careers as playwrights and scriptwriters in television, theatre, or film, or as editors in publishing houses or literary agencies.
-Additionally, they will acquire sufficient knowledge to start their own publishing house or similar business.
+By the end of their studies, students also take on the role of evaluators, learning how to write reviews of literary works, identify errors in literary texts, justify their opinions, and suggest improvements.
+Graduates may pursue careers as playwrights and scriptwriters for television, theatre, or film, or as editors in publishing houses and literary agencies.
+They also acquire sufficient knowledge to establish their own publishing house or similar business venture.

 Radio Journalism

-Graduates can find employment in editorial and presenting roles in both public and commercial radio, including as live broadcast reporters, field reporters, radio news reporters, presenters, radio show and music programmers, or radio editors.
-They may also work as podcast producers.
+Graduates find employment in editorial and presenting roles in both public and commercial radio.
+They may work as live broadcast reporters, field reporters, radio news reporters, presenters, radio show and music programmers, or radio editors.
+Podcast production is another potential career path.

 Marketing and Media Production

-Graduates typically find employment in advertising and communication agencies, or within the PR and marketing departments of companies.
-They possess the know-how of a versatile marketing specialist and producer and may work as press officers, event and content managers, social media managers, copywriters, brand managers, or advertising designers.
+Graduates typically find employment in advertising and communication agencies or within PR and marketing departments of companies.
+They possess the expertise of versatile marketing specialists and producers and may work as press officers, event and content managers, social media managers, copywriters, brand managers, or advertising designers.

 Our activities